ExplatCreations/sft/SniffysFlipTrip/scripts/readme.txt

 If you encounter any issues, see the Troubleshooting section below.

 ---- Changelog ----

+v1.0.3
+    Pushables and Ice notes are now in the correct order.
+    First cracked ice stage no longer erroneously unlocks a new note.

 v1.0.2
     Fixed cutoff on back button on notes panel.